emmercm/www/src/blog/_one-few-many.md

 > One, few, or many.

-What I mean by this is: a key way to assess the impact of an observed issue is by determining if it affects only one client/user (maybe a one-off fluke), a few clients/users (maybe an edge case), or many clients/users (a systemic problem).
+What I mean by this is: a key way to assess the impact of an observed issue is by determining if it affects only one client/user (maybe a one-off fluke), a few clients/users (maybe a repeatable edge case), or many clients/users (a systemic problem).

 Here are some concrete examples: